 3 The slide master now appears on the left in the topmost slide thumbnail window.
 The layout master of the related slides is located under slide master.

-If you edit the slide master, carrying over the changes made to all other slides based on the slide master.
+If you edit the slide master, carry over the changes made to all other slides based on the slide master.
 In edit mode of the normal view, you cannot change the defined elements in the master and you can only edit in the slide master.

 In the normal view of PowerPoint, if the image cannot move or we cannot change the font of any text, because we defined it as elements in the slide master and can only change there.